How do Card & Gift retailers Promote Online?

 GETTING STARTED WITH ONLINE MARKETING RESEARCH

 The research was conducted over the last year.
 I started my online marketing research in October 2016, just after the Autumn trade shows and before Christmas could distract me.
-For this first initial stage I simply wanted a broad view of what how card and gift retailers were marketing online.
+For this first initial stage, I simply wanted a broad view of how card and gift retailers were marketing online.
 From there I would look deeper into each area.
 (This subsequent research will be published soon so please join the community, and you’ll be advised as soon as it’s available).

 The first step of the research was to gather a list of potential companies to evaluate.
 For this first stage I was aiming for around 300 retailers.